FINCTIVE/notion-page-to-rss/README.md

 It uses the time when the block(page) was created as the publish time of the post.

-No article content, only title and link.
+No article content, only titles and links.

 [Notion API](https://developers.notion.com/) is required.